Getting started with Webshell Behavior Detector

 Once you complete the subscription request to the Webshell Behavior Detector service, you need to register servers to detect web shell behaviors for as detection targets.

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the VPC environment of the NAVER Cloud Platform console, click Services > Security > Webshell Behavior Detector in order.

-2. Click the Detection Setting > Configuration menus in order.
+2. Click Detection Setting > Configuration in order.

 3. Click the [Detection target registration] button.